 Find out what's it's like to be an unpaid carer or if you're an unpaid carer yourself these stories show you're not alone in the pressures, challenges and stresses that come with caring.

-There will be a carer story published each week day during Carers Week.
+A carer story was published each week day during Carers Week.
 If you're inspired by one of these stories to share your own story as an unpaid carer please contact web@carers.org.

 Find out more about Bethany's caring journey of looking after her mother and brother.
 From juggling work responsibilities, her typical day through to advice for other carers.